 6-2.2.2.1 New Multi-Family Housing.

-In accordance with the Fire Safety Act and NFPA 101, Life Safety Code, provide sprinkler protection in accordance with NFPA 13 or NFPA 13R in all garden style apartments, townhouse style apartment units (Alternatives 1 and 2), and attached duplex multi-family dwellings (refer to paragraphs 6-2.1.1.1 through 6-2.1.1.4).
+As required by the Fire Safety Act, provide sprinkler protection in accordance with NFPA 13 or NFPA 13R in all garden style apartments, townhouse style apartment units (Alternatives 1 and 2), and attached duplex multi-family dwellings (refer to paragraphs 6-2.1.1.1 through 6-2.1.1.4).
 For multi-family dwellings greater than 4 stories in height, provide sprinkler protection in accordance with NFPA 13.